k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 [BEs are defined in the TDM self-service application](/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md).
 In addition, the following guidelines must be implemented to support parent-child LU hierarchy:

 - Populate the [ChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#childlink) MTable object.
-Note that a parent LU can have several child LUs.
-Populate a separate record for each child LU with the SQL queries to select the source and the target child IDs.
+Note that a parent LU can have multiple child LUs.
+For each child LU, add a separate record that includes the SQL queries to select the source and target child IDs.

 ## TDM Relationship Tables

-TDM 9.3 onwards supports the hierarchy using the TASK_EXECUTION_ENTITIES TDM DB table.
-The task execution populates the parent LU name, parent entity, root LU name, and root entity for each executed entity.
+Starting from TDM V9.3, hierarchy is supported through the TASK_EXECUTION_ENTITIES table in the TDM database.
+During task execution, this table is populated with the parent LU name, parent entity, root LU name, and root entity for each executed entity.